 2) Physical inactivity

-Constipation can occur if someone becomes too physically inactive.
-This is especially the case if the person is elderly
+Constipation can occur if someone becomes too physically inactive; this is especially the case in older adults.

 3) Some drugs

-- Narcotic (opioid) pain drugs, such as codeine (Tylenol#3), oxycodone (Percocet), and hydromorphone (Dilaudid)
+- Narcotic (opioid) pain drugs including codeine (Tylenol), oxycodone (Percocet), and hydromorphone (Dilaudid)

-- Antidepressants, such as amitriptyline (Elavil) and imipramine (Tofranil)
+- Antidepressants including amitriptyline (Elavil) and imipramine (Tofranil)

-- Anticonvulsants such as phenytoin (Dilantin) and carbamazepine (Tegretol) Iron supplements
+- Anticonvulsants including phenytoin (Dilantin) and carbamazepine (Tegretol) iron supplements

-- Calcium channel blocking drugs such as diltiazem (Cardizem) and nifedipine (Procardia)
+- Calcium channel blocking drugs including diltiazem (Cardizem) and nifedipine (Procardia)

 Some people become constipated when they consume milk and dairy products.

-People who suffer from IBS get constipation much more frequently, compared to the rest of the population.
+People who suffer from irritable bowel syndrome (IBS) get constipation much more frequently, compared with the rest of the population.

-Pregnancy brings about hormonal changes which can make a woman more susceptible to constipation.
-Also, the uterus may compress the intestine, slowing down the passage of the food.
+Pregnancy brings about hormonal changes that can make a woman more susceptible to constipation.
+Also, the uterus may compress the intestine, slowing down the passage of food.

-When we travel our normal routine changes.
-This can have an effect on our digestive system, which sometimes results in constipation.
+When we travel, our normal routine changes; this can have an effect on our digestive system, which sometimes results in constipation.
 Meals are eaten at different times, we might go to bed, get up, and go to the toilet at different times.
-All these changes may raise the risk of constipation.
+All these changes can raise the risk of constipation.

 9) Overuse of laxatives

-10) Not going to the toilet when you feel the urge to
+10) Not going to the toilet when needed

 11) Not drinking enough water (dehydration)